 The City of Temecula General Plan establishes that the noise contour along Nicolas Road during both the baseline (2002) and projected (2025) years corresponds to a 60 dBA CNEL noise level (City of Temecula 1993).
 According to a recent noise survey conducted at the Triton Substation site, existing noise levels are 51.2 dBA in the daytime and 33.3 dBA in the nighttime (Veneklasen Associates 2009).
-According to the d.
-Would the project result in a substantial temporary or periodic increase in ambient noise levels in the project vicinity above levels existing without the project?

-City of Temecula General Plan, the baseline (2003) and future (2013) noise contours of the French Valley Airport correspond to a noise level of 55 dBA CNEL (City of Temecula 1993).
+According to the City of Temecula General Plan, the baseline (2003) and future (2013) noise contours of the French Valley Airport correspond to a noise level of 55 dBA CNEL (City of Temecula 1993).